quirrel-dev/quirrel/docs/docs/api/api.md

 ## `Queue`

-Depending on the frameowkr, creating a queue works a bit different.
+Depending on the framework, creating a queue works a bit different.
 Take a look at the sidebar to find a guide for your framework.

 ### `.enqueue`